rmrt1n/rmrt1n.github.io/src/articles/clojure-fly/clojure-fly.md

   - Networking
   - Web Development
 published: 2024-10-20
-updated: 2025-07-28
+updated: 2026-03-17
 ---

 This post walks through a small web development project using Clojure, covering everything from building the app to packaging and deploying it.
-It's a collection of insights and tips I've learned from building my Clojure side projects but presented in a more structured format.
+It's a collection of insights and tips I've learned from building my Clojure side projects, but presented in a more structured format.

 As the title suggests, we'll be deploying the app to [Fly.io](https://fly.io).
-It's a service that allows you to deploy apps packaged as Docker images on lightweight virtual machines.[^1] My experience with it has been good, it's easy to use and quick to set up.
+It's a service that allows you to deploy apps packaged as Docker images on lightweight virtual machines.[^1] My experience with it has been good; it's easy to use and quick to set up.
 One downside of Fly is that it doesn’t have a free tier, but if you don’t plan on leaving the app deployed, it barely costs anything.

 This isn't a tutorial on Clojure, so I'll assume you already have some familiarity with the language as well as some of its libraries.[^2]